kdave/btrfs-progs/Documentation/ch-swapfile.rst

 A swapfile is file-backed memory that the system uses to temporarily offload the RAM.
 It is supported since kernel 5.0.
 Use ``swapon(8)`` to activate the swapfile.
-There are some limitations of the implementation in BTRFS and linux swap subsystem:
+There are some limitations of the implementation in BTRFS and Linux swap subsystem:

 * filesystem - must be only single device